 Here are 10 of the most common reasons I get from people about why they haven’t moved abroad and how to overcome them.

 1. “I don’t know where to even begin.”

 Starting something new is always the hardest part, especially when you have 0 experience.
 Luckily, we live in the age of technology and blogging, so one of the best places to start is on Google or Pinterest.
-Start searching for more information about how to move abroad, get places to live abroad and jobs abroad.
+Start with something broad, like understanding the 10 steps to move abroad, that will give you the right building blocks and plan your runway.